jsxgraph/moodleformulas_jsxgraph/README.md

 ## Installation

-This extension is part of [our Moodle filter](https://github.com/jsxgraph/moodle-filter_jsxgraph).
+This extension will be part of [our Moodle filter](https://github.com/jsxgraph/moodle-filter_jsxgraph).

 ## Example